Are You an Early Bird? These 14 Jobs Are Perfect for Morning People

 7. Mail Carrier

 Spend your workday making the rounds and delivering letters and packages to people along your route as a mail carrier.
-People who work for the post office have to show up bright and early in order to get the mail organized and ready for the day before they hit the road and start delivering.
+People who work for the post office have to show up bright and early to get the mail organized and ready for the day before they hit the road and start delivering.
 Many shifts end in the early afternoon.

 To qualify for this gig, you must be at least 18 years old, a U.S. citizen or permanent resident, have a good driving record and be able to pass a number of screenings (including criminal, drug and medical checks).